Warning Sorry, you're using a web browser that is no longer supported. For the best experience please upgrade or visit the site on another browser.

 Do Alternators Charge Batteries?

-If your battery is completely dead or extremely discharged, it's usually better to plan to recharge your battery fully using a battery charger.
-For this same reason, if your battery is failing to hold a full charge or is failing and you don't replace it in a timely manner, it is very possible that the alternator could also fail.
-If your car consistently suffers from a dead battery when parked overnight or for a couple of days, it could indicate a parasitic drain that should be addressed to reduce the risk of battery and alternator damage.
-Keeping your entire charging system working as it should can help to ensure that each component in the system lasts as long as possible.
+If your battery is completely dead or extremely discharged, it's usually better to plan to recharge your battery fully using a battery charger, as it is possible that the alternator could also fail.
 If you need to have your battery recharged and don’t have your own battery charger, visit your local O’Reilly Auto Parts.
-We not only test batteries for free, but can also place them on our in-store trickle charger to safely bring them back to a full charge.
+We not only test batteries for free, but can also safely recharge them in-store.

 Why Do Alternators Fail?